Propulsion-Power-TU-Delft/Metadata/EEoS-PINN/README.md

 mpirun -n <NP> SU2_CFD config_HEoS_firstorder.cfg && mpirun -n <NP> SU2_CFD config_HEoS_secondorder.cfg
 ```

 For each thermodynamic model, a flow calculation is run for 1000 iterations using the first-order accurate ROE convective numerical method.
 The calculation is then re-started and run for 20000 iterations using the second-order accurate JST convective scheme.
 The solution of each calculation is updated every 20 iterations and is stored in ```.vtm``` format which can be loaded in [ParaView](https://www.paraview.org/) for post-processing.

+Copies of the SU2 configuration files, convergence history, restart files, and flow solution are also available as compressed ```.zip``` files in the folder ```SU2_Simulations```.